 “As much as possible, employers should be aware of what autism is, so that they can put good policies in place for people with autism who are looking for employment,” said Marc.
 “A big part of that will be accommodations.”

 U.S. businesses must, by law, provide reasonable accommodations for employees with disabilities to enable them to work.
-That scares employers because they think it will be expensive.
+That sometimes concerns employers because they think it will be expensive.
 It is not.
 The Job Accommodation Network, a disability employment consultancy, surveys employers regularly about the cost of accommodations, and the numbers have been consistent over the years.
-Most accommodations (56 percent) are free, and the rest cost an average of $500.
+Most accommodations (56 percent) are free, and the rest cost an average of $300.
 For autistic employees, creating a sensory-friendly break room or giving people extra time to formulate answers to questions are inexpensive ways to enhance well-being and productivity.